zukarusan/JChoreco/README.md

 ---

 Avalaible chord sets that can be predicted by the pre-trained neural model is located in the Chord.java class.
-They are in all keys with only major and minor scale:
+They are in all keys with only major and minor scale.
+The chords list given the model output are respectively:

     "A#maj", "A#min", "Amaj", "Amin", "Bmaj", "Bmin", "C#maj", "C#min",
     "Cmaj", "Cmin", "D#maj", "D#min", "Dmaj", "Dmin", "Emaj", "Emin",